 Children and babies may be abused physically through shaking or throwing.
 Other injuries may include burns or scalds.
 These are not usual childhood injuries and should always be logged and discussed with the designated safeguarding lead (DSL).

-Emma Morris - DSL
+Emma Morris - DSL Finlay Aver.

-Lauren Dabbs or Finlay Aver.
 Deputy DSL's